smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS student guide - Hybrid Identity.md

 Make sure that your design accounts for customer objectives and objections and includes the following items:

-### Architecting an authentication solution
+### Architecting a hybrid authentication solution

-**Task:** Design an authentication solution that will allow you to meet all the customer requirements.
+**Task:** Design a hybrid authentication solution that will allow you to meet all the customer requirements.

-### Implementing a hybrid identity integration approach
+### Implementing a hybrid identity solution

-**Task:** Describe steps to implement a hybrid identity integration solution that will allow you to meet all the customer requirements.
+**Task:** Describe steps to implement a hybrid identity solution that will allow you to meet all the customer requirements.

-### Designing and implementing resilient hybrid identity solution
+### Assessing resiliency aspects of a hybrid identity solution

-**Task:** Design a resilient hybrid identity solution for the customer.
+**Task:** Assess resiliency aspects of a hybrid identity solution for the customer.

 -   Describe provisions that eliminate single points of failure in your design